breezeight/nicola_blog/_guides/expressjs.markdown

 The `app` object returned from `createApplication()` is one that we use in our application code.
 The `app.get` method is added by using the `merge-descriptors` libraries mixin function, which assigns the methods defined in proto. `proto` itself is imported from `lib/application.js`.

-## Router and Middlewares
+## Router and Middlewares - APP == Router

-Before we start, let’s have a quick review of express’s apis interface.
+Before we start, let’s have a quick review of express’s apis.
 Expressjs has mainly two kind of apis:

 - middleware
 - routing